2013 Santa Monica shootings: Perpetrator

 John Samir Zawahri (June 8, 1989 – June 7, 2013) was identified by officials as the shooter on June 8.
-He was armed with an AR-15-type semiautomatic rifle, a .44 1858 Remington model cap-and-ball revolver, and an additional upper receiver for the rifle.
+He was armed with an AR-15-type semiautomatic rifle, a .44 caliber black powder Pietta Model 1858 New Army revolver, and an additional upper receiver for the rifle.
 He was described as wearing black tactical clothing and "body armor" by his carjacking victim Laura Sisk, though it was later determined the tactical vest did not contain any type of armor.
 Sources said Zawahri had forty 30-round magazines in pouches in his clothing and in a bag he carried.
 Ammunition was strapped to his body as well as in pouches in his clothing and tactical vest.
 Law enforcement sources stated that they believed the attack was premeditated, citing the gunman's extensive armament and preparation.

 In 2006, when Zawahri was a student at Olympic High School in Santa Monica, a teacher saw him surfing the Web for information on assault weapons and instructions on making explosive devices.
 School staff also learned that he had repeatedly made threats against students, teachers, and campus security officers.
 Within days, police were involved and bomb-making materials were found at his home.
 Zawahri was subsequently admitted to the UCLA Neuropsychiatric Institute.
 Zawahri was a student of Santa Monica High School before enrolling in Santa Monica College in the winter of 2009.
 The college had no disciplinary issues with Zawahri, officials said.
 He left the school in the fall of 2010.